jeroentvb/windsurf-stats/README.md

 The language you want the application to use for the front-end.
 For more information see [localization](#localization).
 Default: `"en"`

+### cookieMaxAge
+The time a user should stay logged in.
+Set to a month by default.
+Default: `2592000000`

 ### allowRegister
 When enabled, anyone can create an account.
 If you don't want this set this value to `false`
 Default: `true`